ToryDavenport/enauto1/m6/README.md

 The process is almost identical to the CPU steps, except using the `memory` related data fields.

-1. Select "Add panel" from the main dashboard page
+1. Select "Add panel" from the main dashboard page (upper-right menu bar)
-2. Select "Add query"
+2. Select "Add Query"
 3. You can add multiple queries to show many values together.
 For example:
   * Free memory
   * Used memory